debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 1. represent a host target in Conductor,
 2. replace the current operator-only environment selection with host-aware routing,
-3. render Debezium Server configuration for a remote target,
+3. add host preflight or bootstrap support and render Debezium Server configuration for a remote target,
 4. execute deploy and undeploy through a host-based pipeline controller,
 5. cover that path with tests before expanding into extra lifecycle features or UI work.